ryantd42/NY-Legislative-Git/2023/S7108B-2023/bill.md

   Pensions -- recommitted to the Committee on Civil Service and Pensions in accordance with Senate Rule 6, sec.
-8 -- committee discharged, bill amended,  ordered reprinted as amended and recommitted to said commit- tee
+8 -- committee discharged, bill amended,  ordered reprinted as amended and recommitted to said commit- tee -- reported favorably from said committee  and  committed  to  the Committee  on  Finance  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the retirement and social security law, in  relation  to authorizing certain persons in an optional twenty year retirement plan for  state  university  police  officer  service,  regional state park police and special investigators for the office of the attorney gener- al
+ AN ACT to amend the retirement and social security law, in  relation  to authorizing certain persons in an optional twenty year retirement plan to  receive  credit  for previous service as a state university police officer, a regional state park police officer or a detective  investi- gator for the office of the attorney general

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 384-e of the retirement and social security law  is amended by adding three new subdivisions d, e and f to read as follows:
-  D. NOTWITHSTANDING ANY OTHER PROVISION OF LAW TO  THE  CONTRARY,  UPON COMPLETION  OF  TWENTY  YEARS OF SERVICE, AND UPON RETIREMENT, EACH SUCH MEMBER WHO WAS PREVIOUSLY CREDITED WITH SERVICE CREDIT IN THE  NEW  YORK STATE  AND  LOCAL EMPLOYEES' RETIREMENT SYSTEM OR THE NEW YORK STATE AND LOCAL POLICE AND FIRE RETIREMENT SYSTEM AS AN OFFICER APPOINTED  BY  THE STATE  UNIVERSITY  PURSUANT TO PARAGRAPH L OF SUBDIVISION TWO OF SECTION THREE HUNDRED FIFTY-FIVE OF THE EDUCATION LAW AND WHO  HAS  SUCCESSFULLY COMPLETED  A  COURSE  OF  LAW  ENFORCEMENT  TRAINING AS PROVIDED IN SUCH SECTION OF THE EDUCATION LAW MAY RECEIVE FOR EACH SUCH YEAR OF  PREVIOUS SERVICE,  UP  TO  A  TOTAL  OF  NO  GREATER  THAN FIVE YEARS OF PREVIOUS SERVICE, ADDITIONAL PENSION EQUAL TO ONE-SIXTIETH OF HIS  OR  HER  FINAL AVERAGE SALARY.
+  D.  NOTWITHSTANDING  ANY  OTHER PROVISION OF LAW TO THE CONTRARY, UPON COMPLETION OF TWENTY YEARS OF SERVICE, AND UPON  RETIREMENT,  EACH  SUCH MEMBER  WHO  WAS PREVIOUSLY CREDITED WITH SERVICE CREDIT IN THE NEW YORK STATE AND LOCAL EMPLOYEES' RETIREMENT SYSTEM OR THE NEW YORK  STATE  AND LOCAL  POLICE  AND FIRE RETIREMENT SYSTEM AS AN OFFICER APPOINTED BY THE STATE UNIVERSITY PURSUANT TO PARAGRAPH L OF SUBDIVISION TWO  OF  SECTION THREE  HUNDRED  FIFTY-FIVE OF THE EDUCATION LAW AND WHO HAS SUCCESSFULLY COMPLETED A COURSE OF LAW  ENFORCEMENT  TRAINING  AS  PROVIDED  IN  SUCH SECTION  OF THE EDUCATION LAW MAY RECEIVE FOR EACH SUCH YEAR OF PREVIOUS SERVICE, UP TO A TOTAL  OF  NO  GREATER  THAN  FIVE  YEARS  OF  PREVIOUS SERVICE, ADDITIONAL PENSION EQUAL TO ONE-SIXTIETH OF SUCH MEMBER'S FINAL AVERAGE SALARY.
-  TO  OBTAIN SUCH CREDIT A MEMBER SHALL  PAY SUCH RETIREMENT SYSTEM, FOR DEPOSIT IN THE FUND USED TO ACCUMULATE  EMPLOYER  CONTRIBUTIONS,  A  SUM EQUAL  TO  THE  PRODUCT  OF THE NUMBER OF YEARS OF SERVICE BEING CLAIMED AND THREE PERCENT OF SUCH MEMBER'S COMPENSATION EARNED DURING THE TWELVE
+  TO  OBTAIN SUCH CREDIT A MEMBER SHALL  PAY SUCH RETIREMENT SYSTEM, FOR DEPOSIT IN THE FUND USED TO ACCUMULATE  EMPLOYER  CONTRIBUTIONS,  A  SUM

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11184-04-4
+  LBD11184-07-4
- S. 7108--A  2
+ S. 7108--B  2

- MONTHS OF CREDITED  SERVICE  IMMEDIATELY  PRECEDING  THE DATE  THAT  THE MEMBER MADE APPLICATION FOR CREDIT PURSUANT TO THIS SECTION.
+ EQUAL  TO  THE  PRODUCT  OF THE NUMBER OF YEARS OF SERVICE BEING CLAIMED AND THREE PERCENT OF SUCH MEMBER'S COMPENSATION EARNED DURING THE TWELVE MONTHS OF CREDITED  SERVICE  IMMEDIATELY  PRECEDING  THE DATE  THAT  THE MEMBER MADE APPLICATION FOR CREDIT PURSUANT TO THIS SECTION.
   E.  NOTWITHSTANDING  ANY  OTHER PROVISION OF LAW TO THE CONTRARY, UPON